skip to main content

 What We’ve Accomplished

-It’s about *we* not *me.*
+It’s about ‘we’ not ‘me.’

-We have maintained the lowest tax rate for any of Maryland’s largest municipalities with only one property tax hike in the past 50 years.
+We have maintained the lowest tax rate for any of Maryland’s largest municipalities with only one property tax hike in the past 60 years.
 We are debt-free.
 And citizen surveys reflect the overwhelming satisfaction of our residents with the level of service we provide.
 Those are strong fundamentals.

 That said, it hasn’t been our practice to rest on our laurels and become complacent.
 Focusing in on just the last few years, here’s a list of some of the things that we’ve accomplished: